 The Concert Band of Britannia Royal Naval College is based in the world renowned Royal Naval Officers training establishment in Dartmouth, Devon.
-It performs at many of the College's internal engagements including ceremonial parades, squadron dinners and mess functions and other events out in the local community including, concerts, Big Band concerts and other small ensembles.
+It performs at many of the College's internal engagements including, Open Days, Families weekends, Squadron dinners, Wardroom and mess functions and other events within the local community including, full Concert Band concerts and other small ensembles.

-The Band is an award winning military concert band capable of forming a range of music ensembles including a Big Band, brass and woodwind groups and even smaller string groups .
+The Band is an award winning military concert band capable of forming a range of music ensembles including a full Concert Band, Smaller Concert Bands, Brass, Woodwind and mixed smaller ensembles and even smaller string groups and duets.
 It is made up of a mixture of civilians, former Armed Forces musicians and serving Armed Forces personnel.
-The Band is committed to producing the very best in musical expertise, undertaking a number of engagements throughout the calendar year.
+The Band is committed to producing the best in musical expertise, undertaking a number of engagements throughout the calendar year.

 The Concert Band of Britannia Royal Naval College is very proud of its Royal Naval heritage and provides an important link between the College and the local community of Dartmouth and the surrounding towns and villages.